o19s/payload-component/README.md

 Building requires JDK 8 and Maven.
 Once you're setup just run:

 `mvn package` to generate the latest jar in the target folder.

-## Todo
-- Allow for passing in custom fields to match against
-- Support some basic term statistics in the response